-Lance completed his Masters of Science in Sport and Recreation Administration in 2013 at Eastern Washington University.
-He has been working in the outdoor education industry over a decade and continues to seek out personal time to raft, kayak, rock climb, and canyoneer to name a few activities.
+Lance completed a Masters of Science in Sport and Recreation Administration in 2013 at Eastern Washington University.
+He has been working in outdoor education for over a decade and in his personal time continues to seek out opportunities to play outside.
+Some of these activities include rafting, paddle boarding, rock climbing, and canyoneering.

 Associate Program Director of Training and Development - Leadville